Svalasky/Svalasky/README.md

 - 👋 Hi, I’m @Svalasky
 - 👀 I’m interested in Mobile Programming & Web Development
-- 🌱 I’m currently learning Java & PHP
+- 🌱 I’m currently learning JavaScript & PHP
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...